bernardoVale/python-for-devops/markdown.md

 ```

 ???
-1. read, than readlines
+1. read, than readlines than readline
-1. line loop
+1. line loop, print with `end=''`
 1. try,finally
+1. `with` context manager
 1. Show the `seek` example to read the content again
 Show the old way py26 than the new way